affilinet/advertiser-webservices-java-client/README.md

         * proxy BL classes will appear under 'src.generated.java'
         * and the project is compiling
 * Replace your credentials and account data within the connection test
-    * execute the test to verify your connection
+    * execute the test to verify your connection with maven goal 'test'